Thrifty Ice Cream: Thrifty Drug Stores years

 Thrifty replaced the Hollywood plant in 1976 with a larger, 20,000-square-foot facility located on 3 acres in El Monte, California.
 Intended to supply the then-existing 450 Thrifty stores as well as outside purveyors, the new facility was initially capable of producing 16 million gallons of ice cream annually.
 In 2010, the plant produced ice cream for 599 Rite Aid stores across California, as well as wholesale customers such as Farrell's Ice Cream Parlour and Costco, which accounted for 40% of sales.
-The reborn Farrell's franchise tested a hundred brands before reselecting Thrifty as its supplier and winning the Orange County Register's 2010 Best Ice Cream contest.
+The reborn Farrell's franchise tested a hundred brands before reselecting Thrifty as its supplier and winning the Orange County Registers 2010 Best Ice Cream contest.
 Thrifty makes its ice cream using a flash-freeze technique in the manufacturing process to minimize the size of ice crystals.
 The final product is frozen at −60 degrees for at least a day before leaving the factory.

 The device that gives the ice cream their unique shape when ice cream cones were purchased at the scoop counters inside of a Thrifty Drug Store.

 Thrifty ice cream has won numerous gold medals at the Los Angeles County Fair and California State Fair since 1948.
 Reporting on Thrifty's thirteenth consecutive gold at both fairs in 1961, the Torrance Herald explained that ice cream at these "two widely acclaimed competitions" is judged on flavor, body, texture, sanitation, color, and packaging.
 Thrifty has won gold medals at the L.A.
 County Fair every year since 1952.
 In 1988, Thrifty ice cream received a total of 24 gold medals at the L.A.
 County Fair, more than any other competitor.